Opioid Addiction Treatment Options

 • Feeling cold

-It’s also important to become aware of the symptoms of an opioid overdose.
+It’s also important to become familiar with the symptoms of an opioid overdose.
 This will help you understand when to reach out for immediate help.
 An opioid overdose could lead to the following:

 • Slow or shallow breathing